apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 You can also use Spring dependency injection (which is more advanced), by inlining Spring `<beans>` tag with the spring namespace.
 See more in the documentation for `camel-xml-io-dsl` module.

-There is more work to be done, and we are planning to see if we can also use this to make migration from legacy OSGi Blueprint and Spring XML files (i.e. `<beans>`) to modern Camel DSL easier.
+There is more work to be done, and we are planning to see if we can also use this to simplify migrating from legacy OSGi Blueprint
+(and Spring XML files, eg `<beans>`) to the modern Camel DSL.

 ### 9) New components